Enrique MacDonnell

 Enrique MacDonnell y de Gonde (c.
 1752–1823) was a Spanish Navy officer known for his participation in several sea battles, including the Battle of Trafalgar.

-He was born either in Ireland or in Pontevedra, Spain, into a prominent Irish-Spanish family, though his naval records state his origin as Irish.
+He was born either in Ireland or in Pontevedra, Spain into a prominent Irish-Spanish family, though his naval records state his origin as Irish.
 His father was a Spanish Army brigadier-general and colonel of the Irish Regiment of Irlanda, and his mother a lady-in-waiting to the royal household.

 Spelling of surname

-Although his surname is often spelt MacDonell, it is actually signed MacDonnell in his letters and reports to the admiralty, and appears as such in his biography at Spain's Royal Academy of History.
+Although his surname is often spelt MacDonell, it is signed as MacDonnell in his letters and reports to the admiralty, and appears as such in his biography at Spain's Royal Academy of History.

 Irish family origins

-In the Central Archive of the Spanish Armada he is listed as an Irish citizen.
-Few details exist of his youth but his family had Irish origins and kept strong Irish connections.
-His grandfather was born in Dublin and his grandmother was from Cork, and they fled to Spain to escape from religious persecution in Ireland.
+In the Central Archive of the Spanish Armada, he is listed as an Irish citizen.
+Few details exist of his youth, but his family had Irish origins and kept strong Irish connections.
+His grandfather was born in Dublin, and his grandmother was from Cork; they fled to Spain to escape the religious persecution in Ireland.

 Army career

-His immediate family included several officers in the Spanish Army and following that tradition he entered his father's regiment, one of the Irish regiments of Spain's army, in 1760, aged seven.
-In 1764 he transferred to another Irish regiment, Regimento de Infantería de Ultonia and was promoted to second lieutenant.
+His immediate family included several officers in the Spanish Army, and following that tradition, he entered his father's regiment, one of the Irish regiments of Spain's army, in 1760, aged seven.
+In 1764, he transferred to another Irish regiment, Regimento de Infantería de Ultonia, and was promoted to second lieutenant.
 MacDonnell was promoted to infantry lieutenant in 1769 and then to the rank of captain in 1774, before requesting a transfer to the Spanish Navy.
-In 1775 he was named a Knight of the Order of Santiago.
+In 1775, he was named a Knight of the Order of Santiago.

 Early naval career

-MacDonnell had a notable career in the navy that saw him travel extensively and saw him in command positions in several famous battles, such as the battles of Roatan and Trafalgar.
-He was injured on several occasions, but progressed through the ranks from Sub-Lieutenant to Vice-Admiral.
+MacDonnell had a notable naval career, serving in several major engagements, including the battles of Roatán and Trafalgar.
+He was injured on several occasions but progressed through the ranks from Sub-Lieutenant to Vice-Admiral.